 Kueking chose College of DuPage because it allowed her to stay at home without spending a lot of money to live in a dorm.
 Plus she could fulfill most of her general education requirements before transferring.

 “Also, the difficulty of the classes has really helped me excel.
-I have earned straight As so far at COD,” she said.
-“The classes are definitely more work than high school classes, but they’re not so difficult as to overwhelm a student new to college.”
+I earned straight A’s at COD,” she said.
+“The classes were definitely more work than high school classes, but they were not so difficult as to overwhelm a student new to college.”

 In 2020, Kueking was recognized by Mathematics faculty for excellence during the annual Celebration of Academic Excellence.
 It’s a subject in which she actually fell behind during elementary school because her family moved often.

 “I missed the multiplication unit near the end of elementary school, so I started studying times tables every day trying to pass the test to take Pre-Algebra in sixth grade.
 I mastered multiplication but did not pass the test to make it into an accelerated math program,” she said.
 “However, my sixth grade teacher noticed how few mistakes I made in his math class and how much I liked it, so he nominated me to take Pre-Algebra in seventh grade instead of eighth.”